nonstoptimm/OR-Sentiments/README.md

 # OR-Sentiments
-GitHub-Repository for Master's Thesis of Timm Walz, Humboldt-University of Berlin "Topic-oriented Sentiment Detection of Textual Online Reviews"
+GitHub-Repository for Master's Thesis of Timm Walz, Humboldt-University of Berlin "Topic-oriented Customer Sentiment Detection based on Textual Online Reviews"